jaegertracing/documentation/README.md

 You can check internal links by running `make check-internal-links` and all links, including external links, by running `make check-all-links`.

+## Adding new pages and redirects

+When new pages are added to the documentation, please add a corresponding entry to [themes/jaeger-docs/layouts/index.redirects](./themes/jaeger-docs/layouts/index.redirects).

 ## License

 [Apache 2.0 License](./LICENSE).